 The Laboratory is located in the oak/chestnut forest region of the Coastal Plain and constitutes about 5 percent of the 100,000-acre New York State-designated region on Long Island known as the Central Pine Barrens.
-The section of the Peconic River running through BNL is designated as "Scenic" under the New York State Wild, Scenic, and Recreational River System
+The section of the Peconic River running through BNL is designated as "scenic" under the New York State Wild, Scenic, and Recreational River System Act of 1972.
+Due to the general topography and porous soil, the land is very well drained and there is little surface runoff or open standing water.
+However, depressions form numerous small, pocket wetlands with standing water on a seasonal basis (vernal pools), and there are six regulated wetlands on site.
+Thus, a mosaic of wet and dry areas correlates with variations in topography and depth to the water table.

 Figure 1-7.
-BNL 2005 Monthly Mean Temperature versus 57-Year Monthly Average.
+BNL 2007 Monthly Precipitation versus 59-Year Monthly Average.

-Figure I-8.
-BNL Annual Mean Temperature Trend (57 Years).
+Figure 1-8.
+BNL 2007 Annual Precipitation Trend (59 Years).